soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/architect-a-classification-schema-for-personal-data.md

 -   These work with DLP rules (so do retention labels).

--   In the future these will work with Cloud App Security so you can detect sensitive information in other SaaS apps.
+-   Sensitive information types work with Cloud App Security so you can detect sensitive information in other SaaS apps.

 ### Option 2: Use sensitive information types + retention labels